Current Limitations

 Formatting endpoints (textDocument/formatting, etc.) are unimplemented.

-Configuration (Config) is still a stub and does not honour user settings.
+Configuration (Config) is still a stub and does not honor user settings.

 Tooling Ergonomics